MarcinJanis/Building-change-detection/README.md

 | **IoU**  | 0.245  | Intersection between predicted mask and ground truth.  |

-- Performance Analysis The discrepancy between the high Accuracy (0.881) and lower IoU (0.245) confirms a class imbalance problem typical in satellite imagery (most of the map is "no change").
+- The discrepancy between the high Accuracy (0.881) and lower IoU (0.245) confirms a class imbalance problem typical in satellite imagery (most of the map is "no change").

 - The F1-score of ~0.4 indicates that the model is functional but highlights a trade-off between false alarms (Precision) and missed detections (Recall).
 ___
 ### Results visualisation.

 **Legend**
-- Red colour:
-- Blue colour:
-- Green colout: True positive.
+- Green colour: True positive.
 Correct prediciton.
+- Red colour: False positive.
+Model predicted change, but it shouldn't.
+- Blue colour: False negative Model didn't predict change, but change took place in this pixels.

 ![prediction_example_1](./imgs/prediction_example_1.png)